maurosampietro/UltraMapper.CommandLine/README.md

 ## Remarks:

-- AutoParser works with with properties and methods but not with fields.
+- Works with with properties and methods but not with fields.
-- Methods are only supported at first level (makes no sense otherwise)
+- Value types are not supported.
+- Method calls are only supported if the method is defined in the 'Commands' class: you cannot call a parameter's method!
 - Methods can be called directly only if void, non abstract, non generic.

 ## How can you contribute?